-His Majesty the King initiated the dam project.
+His Majesty King Bhumipol initiated the dam project.
 Nakhon Nayok had long suffered from a cycle of floods and drought.
 The resulting poor acidic soil caused Nakhon Nayok's farmers great hardship and occasional flash floods had claimed many lives.

 The dam was built using the roller compressed concrete (RCC) technique.
 This involves adding lignite fly ash to the cement mix.
 This improves the fluidity and workability of the mix while reducing the amount of cement needed, so reducing material costs.
 The mix is then compacted by rollers to create a very strong concrete with excellent long-term resilience.